Dark Photons from the Center of the Earth: Smoking-Gun Signals of Dark Matter: Acknowledgments

 \section{Acknowledgments}

 We thank Ivone Albuquerque, James Bullock, Gustavo Burdman, Eugenio Del Nobile, Francis Halzen, Simona Murgia, Maxim Pospelov, Brian Shuve, Tim M.P.~Tait and Hai-Bo Yu for helpful discussions.
+We thank Adam Green for pointing out a typo in our decay length code, which moved the region of experimental sensitivity to values of $\varepsilon$ that are lower by an order of magnitude.
 The work of J.L.F.\ and P.T.\ was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY--1066293.
 P.T.~thanks the Munich Institute for Astro- and Particle Physics (MIAPP, DFG cluster of excellence "Origin and Structure of the Universe") workshop ``Anticipating Discoveries: LHC14 and Beyond'' for its hospitality and support during the part of this work.
 J.S.~and~P.T.\ thank UC Davis and the (Pre-)SUSY 2015 conference for its hospitality during the completion of this work.
 This work is supported in part by NSF Grant No.~PHY--1316792.
 J.L.F.\ was supported in part by a Guggenheim Foundation grant and in part by Simons Investigator Award \#376204.
 P.T.~is supported in part by a UCI Chancellor's ADVANCE fellowship.
 Numerical calculations were performed using \emph{Mathematica 10.2}~\cite{Mathematica10}.